gaosh/gaosh.github.io/_pages/about.md

 I am an Assistant Professor in the Department of Computer Science at Florida State University.
 Before joining FSU, I worked as a Research Scientist at Samsung Research America, where I focused on enhancing the efficiency of Large Language Models.
 I earned my Ph.D. in Electrical and Computer Engineering from the Swanson School of Engineering at the University of Pittsburgh in 2024, under the supervision of Prof. Heng Huang.
 Before that, I obtained my M.S. degree in Computer Systems Engineering from Northeastern University in 2017 and my B.S. degree in Electronic Engineering from Xidian University in 2015.

 <span style="color:red">Multiple PhD openings are available in AI/ML at Florida State University.</span> I am actively looking for highly self-motivated PhD students to work with me in areas related to improving the training and/or inference efficiency for large language models, diffusion models, and other models.
 Master/undergraduate students and remote interns are also welcome.
-To apply, please send me an email with your C.V. and transcripts to shg84@pitt.edu.
+To apply, please send me an email with your C.V. and transcripts to sgao@cs.fsu.edu.

 My research interests includes:
 <ul>